• Skip to primary navigation

 Reusing brine to make refrigerator pickles

 Refrigerator pickles are pickles (or cucumbers) that are put into brine and are NOT canned or processed.
 They are refrigerated.
 The brine is a seasoned mixture of vinegar and salt (in specific proportions).
-The cucumber slices or spears take on the flavor of the brine in a couple of days.
+The cucumber slices or spears take on the brine's flavor in a couple of days.

 Table of contents